 The surname Lowing was first found in Westmorland where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century where they held estates in that shire.

-Important Dates for the Lowing family
+Early History of the Lowing family

 This web page shows only a small excerpt of our Lowing research.
 Another 157 words (11 lines of text) covering the years 1510, 1600, 1435, 1095, 1412, 1556, 1455, 1487, 1678, 1678, 1607, 1625, 1698, 1673, 1698 and 1693 are included under the topic Early Lowing History in all our PDF Extended History products and printed products wherever possible.